Quincy Center station

-Quincy Center station is an intermodal transit station in Quincy, Massachusetts.
-It is a transfer station between the MBTA Red Line subway, MBTA Commuter Rail's Old Colony Lines and Greenbush Line, and a number of MBTA bus routes.
+Quincy Center station is a Massachusetts Bay Transportation Authority (MBTA) intermodal transit station in Quincy, Massachusetts.
+It is served by the Braintree branch of the rapid transit Red Line plus the Fall River/New Bedford Line, Greenbush Line, and Kingston Line of the MBTA Commuter Rail system.
+The station serves as the main MBTA bus terminal for the South Shore region.
 It is located between Hancock Street and Burgin Parkway in the Quincy Center district.
-Opened in 1971, the station was covered by a large parking garage which was closed in 2012 due to structural problems.
-A project to remove and replace the garage is under way.
+Opened in 1971, the station was covered by a large parking garage which was closed in 2012 due to structural problems and removed several years later.
+The station is accessible on all modes.

-All buses and trains are accessible from the Hancock Street entrance.
-Access from Burgin Parkway was formerly through the garage; a new accessible entrance will be added as part of the current project.